esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 Publishes the photo closest to each Trigger time to a chosen folder, but also creates an html page that can select each photo.
 Once the photo is selected, it supports the same drag-and-drop Zoom capability of CrossMgrVideo.
 Photos can be saved locally from the web page.

-__Select latest__

-If ticked, automatically selects the latest Trigger after it arrives.
-If unticked the trigger list will update to show new triggers, but the currently selected trigger remains selected.
+__Autoselect__

+Determines the behaviour when a new trigger is captured:

+* Autoselect latest: Selects the new trigger for analysis after it arrives.
+* Fast preview: Displays a single frame from the trigger as quickly as possible, for monitoring captures during a race.
+(This is considerably faster than loading all the frames.)
+* Autoselect off: New triggers will be added to the list, but the current selection is unaffected.
+Useful for examining existing triggers while a race is in progress.

 ## Web Interface